Tamara-Paskalova/taxi-service/README.md

 - Delete cars, drivers and manufacturers.

 Allows access only to authorized users, and also provides the ability to register new ones.
 This project follows the rules of N-tier Architecture and SOLID.
-Has DAO, SERVICE and CONTROLLER layers and uses custom Injector class.
+Has DAO, SERVICE and CONTROLLER layers and uses custom Injector class and Logger.
 ### The relations between Car, Driver and Manutacturer are shown in this table:
 ![car_diagram_db_2_4f50942103](https://user-images.githubusercontent.com/83809337/127296817-e1af8215-1819-49ed-ba0a-6526e71e6542.png)